lsst/ctrl_bps/doc/lsst.ctrl.bps/quickstart.rst

    submit directory and this copy (not the original script) is being submitted for execution.
-As a result, making any changes to the original script after the run has been submitted will have no effect even if the run is still in the WMS work queue awaiting for execution.
+As a result, making any changes to the original script after the run has been submitted will have no effect even if the run is still in the WMS work queue waiting for execution.

 #.
 Some BPS plugins may require inclusion of plugin-specific settings for this
    mechanism to work.
 Consult the documentation of the plugin you use for details.

+#.
+Since the script is submitted for execution as a regular workflow the stdout
+   and stderr of the job can be found same way as payload job.
+You also can use ``bps report`` to check its status, ``bps cancel`` to cancel it, etc.

-.. _bps-report:
+_bps-report:

 Checking status
 ---------------